-The princess had a crippled hunchbacked servant and was so driven by lust that when her husbands were away, she slept with him too.
+The princess had a hunchbacked servant and was so driven by lust that when her husbands were away, she slept with him too.
 In secret she told each of her six lovers that he was her favorite and he would become the king after her father died.
 They all believed her.

 One day she was sick and all of her husbands were in the room massaging her head, hands, and feet while the hunchback sat nearby.
-As she lied there, she sent subtle signs to each of them, that only they understood, expressing her favoritism for them.
+As she lay there, she sent subtle signs to each of them, that only they understood, expressing her favoritism for them.

 The Bodhisatta noticed her sending signs to everyone and grew suspicious, so he had the men step out and they all told what the signs meant to them.
 Disgusted that she was sleeping with a loathsome hunchback, they lost their infatuation not just for her, but for all women, and renounced the world, going off to the Himalayas to live as ascetics.

 - Once when the Bodhisatta was a goldsmith, he and his friends set up a tent at a festival to have fun eating and drinking.
 After one of them got drunk and vomited he said, “Praise be to the white nun,” a good luck blessing that local people often spoke.
 The white nun was a revered ascetic who lived in the cemetery and was steadfast in her austerities.
 The Bodhisatta mocked his friend for paying honor to a woman, because they were unstable, and bet him one thousand coins that in one week he could bring her to the festival drunk and in fancy clothes.